MasterMind stood for: MAnagement of mental health diSorders Through advancEd technology and seRvices – telehealth for the MIND.

-Video conferences was used to create networks between the health professionals in order to make it easier for them to support each other and to share knowledge.
+Video conferences were used to create networks between the health professionals in order to make it easier for them to support each other and to share knowledge.
 In addition, video conferences could be used for offering specialist treatment in remote areas.
 In that way, patients with depression gained access to therapy if they had internet access.

 After the end of the project, the telepsychiatric solutions are still in use by most of the partners, and many have decided to upscale their service for more diseases and users.
 In Denmark, internet psychiatry is still an option for patients with panic disorder, social phobia, other phobias and light to moderate depression.
 The solution is now national, and it is managed by Telepsychiatric Centre in the Region of Southern Denmark.